Metso Drives Efficient Manufacturing Operations with Quick Base

 - Complex orders difficult to track through planning, engineering, procurement, and manufacturing processes

 - Difficulty tracking and identifying at-risk critical order paths and inventory data stored in ERP, inventory and data warehouse systems

 - Need to execute time-critical engineering order changes accurately

-- A suite of apps built on Quick Base for managing orders, engineering, and inventory
+- A suite of applications built on Quick Base for managing orders, engineering, and inventory

-- Data from ERP, inventory, and data warehouses updated regularly to Quick Base apps
+- Data from ERP, inventory, and data warehouses updated regularly to Quick Base applications

 - Easy creation, distribution, and management of action items to mitigate potential delays or issues